Zytronium/atlas-react-state-intro/README.md

 ### Important Commands

 - `npm run dev`: Starts dev server with Hot Module Reloading on port 5173.
-Anytime a file changes, the changes will automatocally be reflected in the browser
+Anytime a file changes, the changes will automatically be reflected in the browser
 - `npm run lint`: Run the lint checker with eslint to check for known linting issues
 - `npm run format`: Run prettier to automatically reformat files
 - `npm run test-dist`: Build and run the distributable website to preview the final build before deploying to production